Omega0x013/Omega0x013/README.md

-# omega0x013.gitub.io
+# omega0x013.github.io
-Going to be a game or something, idk
+Don't know what this will become, but it might be interesting